 Meet the Founder

-Krystal Thomas is the founder of, “A woman Is,” she comes from a history of domestic violence, depression, and low self-esteem.
-After being a hostage to an abusive relationship for almost six years, she eventually lost herself.
+Krystal Thomas is the founder of, “A woman Is,” she comes from a history of TRAUMA .
+After being held hostage to TRAUMA for so long, she eventually lost herself.
 In 2014, she found her strength and her courage to finally get away and put the pieces back together.
 The journey was not easy, though she never anticipated it would be.

 After years of struggling with the aftermath, she finally found her place in the world and she eventually began to envision what her place in the world would actually look like.
 Through self-reflection and self-assurance she was able to dream and set goals for herself.
 For the longest, Krystal struggled and lived life off of fear, especially when it came to making decisions, forming this non-profit was one of them.
 She had the sight, but no vision.